facebookresearch/fairseq/examples/pointer_generator/README.md

 ## Usage

+The training and evaluation procedure is outlined below.
+You can also find a more detailed example for the XSum dataset on [this page](README.xsum.md).

 ##### 1. Create a vocabulary and extend it with source position markers

 The pointing mechanism is especially helpful with small vocabularies, if we are